wso2-attic/esb-connectors/salesbinder/salesbinder-connector/salesbinder-connector-1.0.0/README.txt

 	ii)  apiKey		  				- The API key obtained in step(5)[iii] which gives access to the API. iii) contactEmail      			- Email address of the contact to be created with mandatory parameters. iv)  contactEmailOpt     		- Email address of the contact to be created with optional parameters.
-	v)	 itemName					- Name of the item to be created. vi)  locationId 			    - Id of the location where item is located. vii) documentContextId		    - Context value to determine what type of document to be created (Invoice,Estimate,Purchase Order). viii)issueDate		 			- Date of issuing of the document. ix)	 shippingAddress 			- Shipping address related to the document.
+	v)	 contactFirstName			- First name of the contact. vi)	 contactLastName			- Last name of the contact. vii) itemName					- Name of the item to be created. viii)itemCost	 			    - Cost of the item.
+	ix)  itemMultiple				- Type of the item.(0 = Unique Item, 1 = Quantity Item)
-	x)	 accountContextId 			- Context value to determine what type of Account to be created (Customer,Prospect,Supplier). xi)	 accountName 				- Name of the account (Unique).
-This parameter should be change in each integration run. xii) accountOfficeEmail 		- Official mailing address of the account.
+	x)   documentContextId		    - Context value to determine what type of document to be created (Invoice=5,Estimate=4,Purchase Order=11). xi)  issueDate		 			- Date of issuing of the document.
+Follow the format YYYY-MM-DD (eg:2015-02-12). xii) shippingAddress 			- Shipping address related to the document. xiii)accountContextId 			- Context value to determine what type of Account to be created (Customer=2,Prospect=8,Supplier=10). xiv) accountName 				- Name of the account (Unique).
+This parameter should be change in each integration run. xv)  accountOfficeEmail 		- Official mailing address of the account.

  7. Navigate to "{SALES_BINDER_CONNECTOR_HOME}/salesbinder-connector/salesbinder-connector-2.0.0/org.wso2.carbon.connector/" and run the following command.